This article was co-authored by Christian Mouysset, co-founder of Tenzo.

 9. Tenzo

-Full disclosurethis is my baby.
+Tenzo is a restaurant management and sales forecasting app that makes it easier for restaurants to aggregate, understand and make decisions based on their data.
+And full disclosure—this is my baby.
 After running my own chain, Hummus Bros, for several years, I realized just how wasteful the industry was.
 With the technology that existed at the time, I found it impossible for our teams to get their food ordering or labor scheduling right.

 Getting together with Adam Taylor, a friend from my days studying Computer Science at Cambridge, we founded Tenzo to build the software that restaurant teams really need.

-One big part of that mission was allowing restaurants to predict exactly how much they would sell by creating a hyper-accurate AI sales forecasting algorithm.
 The forecasting uses weather data, growth trends, and all of a restaurant’s past data to generate forecasts that are 50% more accurate than you can get using traditional methods.
 It also allows you to forecast down to the menu item level, allowing you to dramatically slash food waste.
+Tenzo integrates seamlessly with Lightspeed Restaurant POS.

 Check out Tenzo’s five tips for reducing food waste